Judith Crist: Career

-Like Dwight Macdonald, Crist reviewed films for the Today show in the 1960s.
-She conducted the Judith Crist Film Weekends at Tarrytown House, in Tarrytown, New York, from 1971 to 2006.

-She wrote the article "Tribute to a Partnership", a tribute to Rodgers and Hammerstein, in 1965, for a booklet that accompanied RCA Victor's original LP release of the soundtrack album of The Sound of Music.
-However, the article has not been reprinted for any of the CD releases of the soundtrack.

 She cited Charlie Chaplin's The Gold Rush as her "first and to-this-day-most-vivid film experience."

 Personal life

 Judith was married to William B. Crist from 1947 until his death in 1993.
 She was the mother of Steven Crist, a thoroughbred handicapper and publisher of the Daily Racing Form.

 Crist died at her home in Manhattan on August 7, 2012, at age 90.